 Should You Be Worried?

 First, keep in mind that Google’s search traffic just keeps growing.
 In addition to desktop and mobile searches, both of which seem to have plateaued, there’s also mobile app searching.
 Since there’s more total traffic to go around these days, you shouldn’t lose hope just yet.
+To boost your likelihood of success, look for keywords that have a greater CTR.

 Second, as we mentioned above, a zero-click search isn’t always worthless to webmasters and SEOs.
 While it’s difficult to track these searches or understand how they’re impacting your marketing goals, don’t write them off.
 Consider investing some time in on-SERP SEO to take advantage of zero-click searches.
+Check that your content is optimized for Google’s programs (YouTube, Maps, Images, Knowledge Panels, etc.).

 Finally, the Department of Justice announced an antirust investigation into Google (as well as Facebook, Apple, and Amazon) last month.
 The DOJ will be exploring concerns that Google may be engaging in monopolistic anti-competitive practices.
 The fact that the government and the press is watching Google closely could influence how Google modifies its search engine in the years to come.
 It may prompt Google to be more cautious than usual and focus on making SERPs fair, impartial, and competitive.